surenpoghosian/CoinList/README.md

-Here's a sample `README.md` for your iOS app:

----

 # Cryptocurrency Listing

 An iOS application built using UIKit that displays a list of cryptocurrencies with essential features like caching, search, infinite scroll, refresh control, and API requests.